Natural Remedies for Menopause:

 When the endocrine system registers an emergency or a stressful situation, it responds with the self-protective symptoms including increased heartbeat, pupil dilation, redirection of blood and energy from the periphery to the heart, rapid breathing, and muscle contractions; afterward, the person experiences fatigue and confusion.
 Some of these same menopause symptoms are observed in the normal menopausal woman, and we can recognize some of the stress of hormone changes affecting the adrenal glands with “life-threatening” urgency.

 The hormone-secreting adrenals are already under excessive stress since the ovaries have ceased producing their fair share of estrogen and progesterone.
-Add to this the normal stress associated with being a mother, grandmother, executive, politician and/or professional, and you have a woman whose endocrine system is reacting to stress.important to include herbs for stress in any natural remedy for menopause.
+Add to this the normal stress associated with being a mother, grandmother, executive, politician and/or professional, and you have a woman whose endocrine system is reacting to stress.Because of this, it’s important to include herbs for stress in any natural remedy for menopause.

 Typical perimenopause symptoms such as hot flashes, rapid heart beat, vaginal dryness, sweating, rapid breathing, muscle aches, confusion or mental fog, and fatigue can often be explained by adrenal stress.
 It makes sense to approach issues of perimenopause as if you were addressing adrenal insufficiency—with adrenal supportive and adaptogenic natural remedies for menopause and stress that nourish and tone the endocrine system.
 I’ve had excellent results working with menopausal women by supporting their adrenal health using lemon balm and licorice, among other herbs for menopause; they report their feelings of anxiety, scattered thinking, and physical symptoms have diminished.